Friday, February 22, 2008

 New reasons not to use XO!

-It may be hard to believe that my XO experience could become even worse, and yet it did.
+It may be hard to believe that my XO experience could become even worse, but it did.
 I must admit that as much as I curse it, I still use it.
 I don't have much choise: my de-trackpad'ed Fujitsu laptop is no longer mobile, because using an external mouse means having to find a flat surface to move it around on, and that's often infeasible when I'm out and about.
 So I'm still using XO as my mobile computing device.

 But lately the XO laptop has given me two new reasons not to use it.
 In fact, it has declared it won't tolerate my presence any more.

 1. One (if not more) of its keys is sticking.
 It is, unfortunately, one of the "key" keys, heh heh.
 I don't even know precisely which one it is, but I think it's Ctrl, or Alt, or some such key that modifies the behavior of other keys.
 It malfunctioned in the worst possible way: it's acting as if it is always pressed.
 So when I press any other key, the computer reacts as if I issued a special command, and does something unpredictable.
-And no, I did not spill anything on the keyboard :-) The funny thing is that it does not stick all the time.
+And no, I did not spill anything on the keyboard.
+The funny thing is that it does not stick all the time.
 When I boot the lappy, all the keys work fine for a short while, and then out of the blue the problem starts.
 So the laptop has become practically unusable.

 But that's not all.